micropython/micropython-esp32-ulp/README.rst

           # e.g. for an offset of 2:
           #   2 words * 4 = 8 bytes
           ulp.run(2*4)  # specify the offset of the entry point label

+To update the binary every time the source code changes, you would need a mechanism to detect that the source code changed.
+Whenever needed, manually re-running the ``assemble_file`` function as shown above, would also work.

 Preprocessor